SC Athletes competing in 2017 World Winter Games

 News | July 15th, 2016

-Special Olympics USA is comprised of 150 athletes, 40 coaches and approximately 20 delegation members who support team operations, for a total delegation of 210.
-The delegation also includes Special Olympics Unified Sports teams, where people with and without intellectual disabilities compete together, as teammates.
-Team members will compete in seven sports: alpine skiing, cross-country skiing, figure skating, floor hockey, snowboarding, snowshoeing and speed skating.
+Special Olympics USA was comprised of 150 athletes, 40 coaches and approximately 20 delegation members who support team operations, for a total delegation of 210.
+The delegation also included Special Olympics Unified Sports teams, where people with and without intellectual disabilities compete together, as teammates.
+Team members competed in seven sports: alpine skiing, cross-country skiing, figure skating, floor hockey, snowboarding, snowshoeing and speed skating.

 Every two years, the world transcends the boundaries of geography, nationality, political philosophy, gender, age, culture and religion to come together for the Special Olympics World Games.
 Alternating between summer and winter Games, this event is the flagship event of the Special Olympics movement, which promotes equality, tolerance and acceptance around the world.
 This prominent world stage brings attention to the Special Olympics movement and helps create positive, sometimes lifesaving policy change for people with intellectual disabilities in countries around the world.
 Nearly 5 million Special Olympics athletes train and compete in 170 nations across the globe.